veronhoxha/health-poverty-and-education-indicators-for-nepal-districts/README.md

-# Health, Poverty and Education in Nepal Districts
+# Health, Poverty, and Education in Nepal Districts

 ## Introduction
-This repository hosts all the necessary resources for the project titled ``"Health, Poverty and Education in Nepal Districts"``.
+This repository hosts all the necessary resources for the project titled ``"Health, Poverty, and Education in Nepal Districts"``.

 ## Table of Contents
 - [Introduction](#introduction)